liquidat/ansible-demo-notes/README.md

 - :white_check_mark: example: deploy OpenSSL update on all relevant machines right away
 - :white_check_mark: can save time already compared to plain ssh or even dsh
 - :white_check_mark: missing yet: stacks of tasks, describing entire setups
+- :clapper: Emergency update of all productive systems in controlled manner.
+- :clapper: Launch a statistics script on all database servers.
+- :clapper: Restart failed web daemon on development machines.

 ## Playbooks
-- :question: How to process sets of tasks?
+- :question: Do you already write your own automation scripts?
+- :question: Take your average shell script - how long is it, how easy to read/understand?
-- :question:
+- :question: Can you use variables, from differenct sources?
 - open `~/Gits/github/ansible-demo-apache-simple`, `apache-setup.yml`
-- highlight hosts, become
+- highlight become
 - show that tasks are stacked, are executed in order
 - go through tasks, highlight different modules
 - mention: tasks can be serialized to be only applied to sets of a specific group (load balancers, etc.)
 - highlight conditionals, mention variables
+- execute playbook
+- highlight the skipping due to conditionals
+- :white_check_mark: easy to read
-- :white_check_mark: so far: tasks can be stacked
+- :white_check_mark: tasks can be stacked
 - :white_check_mark: playbooks script automation
 - :white_check_mark: can be run on demand, multiple times
 - :white_check_mark: can save even more time compared to the need to write scripts yourself
 - :white_check_mark: But what are variables, where do they come from?

-## interlude: variables
+## interlude: variables [skip if no time]
+- :question: How to map small differences between setups?
+- :question: Aspects about a system - where to get them from?
+- :question: External information stores - how to incorporate them?
-- variables can be used to replace values in playbooks, but also in file templates
+- variables can replace values in playbooks
+- or in file templates
-- Where to get them?
-Either manually defined, or from the machine.
+- either manually defined, or from the machine or from external sources
 - show setup command for single host
 - show filter
 - highlight `ansible_os_family`